 We review a community's risk reduction efforts and credit them in the Community Risk Reduction section, which allows for extra credit of up to 5.5 points for a potential total of 105.5.
 That takes into account fire prevention code adoption and enforcement, public fire safety education, and fire investigation.

-After completing the field survey, ISO analyzes the data and calculates a PPC.
+After completing the field survey, we analyze the data and calculates a PPC.
 The grading then undergoes a quality review.
 The community will receive a notification letter identifying the new PPC.
-ISO also provides a hydrant-flow summary sheet, along with a Public Protection Classification Summary Report.
+We also provides a hydrant-flow summary sheet, along with a Public Protection Classification Summary Report.
 The summary explains each subcategory and indicates the total points the community earned.
 The report also indicates the performance needed to receive full credit for each specific section in the schedule, as well as the quantity actually provided.